phglab/ALFATClust/README.md

         - Mash (2.2.2)
         - MMseqs2 (12.113e3)

-Mash [1] can be installed using apt in Ubuntu; its source codes or binaries can also be obtained from [here](https://github.com/marbl/Mash/releases).
+Mash [1] can be installed using apt in Ubuntu; an alternative is to download its source codes (requires compilation) or binaries from [here](https://github.com/marbl/Mash/releases).
 MMseqs2 [2] is used for pre-clustering only.
+Make sure they are included in the system path.

 ## Usage
 ***Command***
 - Docker:
     > alfatclust [optional arguments] -i *\<sequence file path>* -o *\<output cluster file path>*
-- Direct execution:
+- Direct execution (under the directory containing "<span>alfatclust.py</span>"):
     > ./alfatclust.py [optional arguments] -i *\<sequence file path>* -o *\<output cluster file path>*

 ***Mandatory arguments***